Pooria-nek/4R_library/README.md

-# 4R — 4-Channel Relay Subdevice Library (HDL Buspro-style)
+# RelayModule — RelayModule Relay Subdevice Library (HDL Buspro-style)

-Arduino-framework library (works with STM32duino / "STM32 Cores" board package) for a 4-channel relay board that acts as a **subdevice** on a shared RS485 bus, using HDL Buspro-style addressing (Subnet ID / Device ID) and operation codes.
+Arduino-framework library (works with STM32duino / "STM32 Cores" board package) for a up to 32 relay board that acts as a **subdevice** on a shared RS485 bus, using HDL Buspro-style addressing (Subnet ID / Device ID) and operation codes.

 ## Depends on BusproCore